meetoseh/backend/docs/db/user_notification_settings.md

 this table (pending removal and replacement with the new notification system which uses Twilio+Amazon SES+Expo Push)

+DEPRECATION: This table is to be removed pending the touch point flow in favor of more specific tables, like `user_daily_reminders`

 ## Fields

 - `id (integer primary key)`: The primary internal row identifier